streamlit/streamlit/docs/main_concepts.md

 Now that you have an idea of what Streamlit is, let's close the loop and review how it works:

-1. The entire script is rerun for each user interaction.
+1. The entire script is rerun with each save.
-2. Streamlit assigns each variable an up-to-date value based on the app state.
+2. Streamlit assigns each variable an up-to-date value based on the current state of the app.
 3. Caching allows Streamlit to skip redundant data fetches and computation.

 ![](media/app_model.png)